 In the FMLA example applying 29 USC 2612(a)(1), an employee had a qualified reason to take leave from work if the employee met at least one of the elements in the list (A) - (E).
-An employee may have a qualified reason to take leave under 29 USC § 2612(a)(1), yet still not be able to take the leave due to the exception in 29 U.S.C. § 2612(f), which permits spouses employed by the same employer, to receive only twelve total workweeks of leave between the two of them for certain FMLA leaves.
-Therefore, the exception to the FMLA entitlement rule allows for a different result than one might surmise at first glance.
+An employee may have a qualified reason to take leave under 29 USC § 2612(a)(1), yet still may not be able to take the entire twelve weeks of leave due to the exception in 29 U.S.C. § 2612(f), which permits spouses employed by the same employer, to receive only twelve total workweeks of leave between the two of them for certain FMLA leaves.
+Therefore, the exception to the FMLA entitlement rule allows for a different result than one might surmise at first glance of the statute.
 This example shows the importance of performing a thorough search of relevant law.
 With the law, most general rules have exceptions, so prudent researchers should be looking for them.